Skip to main content

 • Quick service sharing without custom branding requirements

-Characteristics: Custom Frontends allow you to use your own domain name such as api.yourcompany.com while still being fully managed by NetFoundry.
+Custom frontends allow you to use your own domain name such as api.yourcompany.com while still being fully managed by NetFoundry.
 They require domain ownership verification through DNS records and NetFoundry handles SSL certificate provisioning and renewal automatically.
-These Frontends maintain your organization's brand identity and support advanced authentication through custom authentication providers configured via Auth Providers.
+These Frontends maintain your organization's brand identity and support advanced authentication through custom authentication providers configured via auth providers.

 https://api.yourcompany.com